Estimation and exclusion restrictions in clustered linear models: Introduction

 Our second contribution addresses inference.
-We show that, except in two special cases—(i) strict exogeneity and (ii) block-diagonal residualization (e.g., models with only cluster fixed effects)—the estimator's numerator is a nontrivial quadratic form in the errors.
-In such settings, standard cluster-robust variance estimators may fail, and valid inference requires central limit theorems for clustered quadratic forms.
+We show that, outside special cases such as (i) strict exogeneity and (ii) block-diagonal residualization (e.g., models with only cluster fixed effects), the estimator's numerator is a nontrivial quadratic form in the errors.
+In these more general settings, standard cluster-robust variance estimators may fail, and valid inference requires central limit theorems for clustered quadratic forms.
 These issues are especially acute in models with many high-dimensional controls, such as two-way fixed effects \citep{verdier2018estimation}.
-We propose a new central limit theorem and a new variance estimator that account for this structure. \looseness=-1
+We propose a new central limit theorem and variance estimator that account for this structure. \looseness=-1

-Our third contribution addresses weak identification, which arises when the internal instrument—though valid—captures limited identifying variation due to many controls or weak exclusion restrictions.
+Our third contribution addresses weak identification, which arises when the internal instrument---though valid---captures little identifying variation due to many controls or weak exclusion restrictions.
 As in the classical dynamic panel literature \citep{blundell1998initial, bun2010weak}, weak identification can compromise standard inference.
 We develop inference procedures that remain valid even when the estimator's denominator exhibits substantial sampling variability. \looseness=-1

 We propose a comprehensive empirical strategy that combines a correctly centered estimator with identification-robust inference and confidence sets.
 We apply it to a prominent randomized evaluation of a large-scale fiscal intervention in rural Kenya \citep{egger2022general}.
 A key challenge in this setting is spatial interference: treatment in one village affects outcomes in neighboring villages, complicating the choice of plausible exclusion restrictions.
-We show how relaxing these assumptions leads to less precise estimates and wider confidence sets. \looseness=-1
+We show that weakening the exclusion restrictions yields less precise estimates and wider confidence sets. \looseness=-1